Is finance a good career path these days? Yes. There are many opportunities.

 This role focused on managing a $100M program to evolve the firm’s investment advisory offerings.
 I managed project managers and the financial management of the program.

-I was responsible for the budgeting, financial modeling, financial reporting, and overall administration of the program.
+I was responsible for the program’s budgeting, financial modeling, financial reporting, and overall administration.
 I did not do the forecasting, but I did oversee it.

 Would You Say That Financial Professionals Are In Demand?